Reginald Fitzurse

-Sir Reginald FitzUrse (1145–1173) was one of the four knights who murdered Thomas Becket in 1170.
-His name is derived from Fitz, the Anglo-Norman French term meaning "son of" and urse meaning a bear, probable the nom de guerre of his ancestor.
-Although he lived before the true age of heraldry which developed in the early 13th century, his shield bore the cognizance of a bear, which is visible in a contemporary drawing portraying the murder of Becket.
+Sir Reginald Fitzurse (1145–1173) was one of the four knights who murdered Thomas Becket in 1170.
+His name is derived from Fitz, the Anglo-Norman French term meaning "son of" and urse meaning a bear, likely the nom de guerre of an ancestor.
+Although he lived before the true age of heraldry, which developed in the early 13th century, his shield bore the cognizance of a bear, which is visible in a contemporary drawing portraying the murder of Becket.